jbpoline/bayfmri/draft_course.rst

 * Noise : properties of the noise - what is a good versus a bad fit ?
 * Testing the parameters: t-test, F-test

-B) Correlated noise : first level analyses
+B) First level analyses : case of correlated noise

 Going from neural events to BOLD responses
 Several experimental conditions: multiple regression